tommyettinger/anim8-gdx/README.md

     - NEUE may sometimes look "sandy" when there isn't a single good matching color for a flat span of pixels; if this is a problem, SCATTER can look better.
     - NEUE is the most likely algorithm to change in new versions, unless another new algorithm is added.
+    - BLUE_NOISE will likely look better in pixel art animations, but NEUE can look better for still pixel art.
   - Most algorithms have artifacts that stay the same across frames, which can be distracting for some palettes and some input images.
     - PATTERN has an obvious square grid.